 Lynn Palm Western Dressage Fund for Individuals: Grants in the amount of $1,000 each are available for riders who need financial help to continue their Western Dressage education.
 Applicants can be professionals, amateurs, or youth.
 The grant review committee will look for applicants who are eager to grow and improve, have shown a passion for the sport, have financial need, and who have demonstrated a commitment to learning.

-The Harry Sebring Memorial Grant is offered to all AMHA members under the age of 40 who would like to further his or her equine education, skills, or proficiency and/or provide equine-related experiences and education that will further the grant recipient’s business endeavors.
+The Harry Sebring Memorial Grant is offered to all AMHA members under the age of 40 who would like to further their equine education, skills, or proficiency and/or provide equine-related experiences and education that will further the grant recipient’s business endeavors.
+Application deadline November 1.

-The Alex Mooney Scholarship: Offered by the Grand National & World Championship Morgan Horse Show.
+The Alex Mooney Scholarship: Offered by the AMHECT with the winner(s) recognized at the Grand National & World Championship Morgan Horse Show.
 A minimum of $5,000 will be awarded for undergraduate academic scholarships and/or professional development.

 YAA Juding School Scholarship: Every year the Young Adult Alliance gives away up to $1500 in reimbursement for successfully completing all aspects of applying for your judges card to a qualified young Morgan enthusiast!